missbach/cloucelona/README.md

   Source: http://commons.wikimedia.org/wiki/File:718smiley.svg
   Note: This is probably not the actual copyright holder.
 See "Origin of Awesome" <http://driph.com/words/2008/04/origin-of-awesome/>.

+LGPLv2.1+ means The GNU Lesser General Public License version 2.1 <http://www.gnu.org/licenses/old-licenses/lgpl-2.1.html> or any later version of that license.

 CC-BYv3+ means Creative Commons Attribution 3.0 Unported <http://creativecommons.org/licenses/by/3.0/> or any later version of that license.